skyturtlerocket/FBLA-StoryWeave/README.md

 Project Name: StoryWeave
 Developed By: Timothy Ha

+NOTE: The link in the description does not work anymore as I was using Vercel to only test it.

 MOTIVATION AND DEVELOPMENT

 Interactive stories allows users to have a more immersive experience while reading, but sometimes interactive stories can be hard to find.